-Although state owned, Madikwe operates like a private game reserve.
-No self-drive visitors are allowed and all drives are conducted by the private lodges dotted around the reserve.
+Although state-owned, Madikwe operates as a private game reserve.
+No self-drive visitors are allowed, and all drives are conducted by the private lodges dotted around the reserve.
 This makes for a very exclusive experience; even more so if staying in one of the lodges that has a private concession within the reserve.

 - Excellent wildlife viewing with all of the Big Five present

 - Similar, exclusive experience, but more affordable compared to Sabi Sands